 The boring CLI was the point

-I did not want the command line tool to become the brain of the system.
+The second correction was making a CLI, but I did not want the command line tool to become the brain of the system.
 The agents should decide what needs to be investigated.
 The reusable playbooks should describe how a class of investigation works.
-The CLI should just provide stable verbs for the repetitive parts that every serious verification run needs.
+The goal of the CLI is to provide mostly a way to interact with our systems easily so that agent doesn’t have to write a custom script or have deterministic fast paths for things like generating a test dataset.

 That meant the CLI surface had to stay practical: